Kai Gehring

-Kai Gehring (born 26 December 1977) is a German politician of the Green Party who has been serving as a Member of the German Parliament since 2005.
+Kai Gehring (born 26 December 1977) is a German politician of the Green Party who served as a Member of the German Parliament from 2005 to 2025.

 Early life and education

 After receiving his Abitur in Velbert, Gehring majored in social sciences at the Ruhr University Bochum, earning his Diplom in 2003.

 Political career

 Career in state politics

 Having joined the liberal party Alliance '90/The Greens in 1998, Gehring was part of the party’s leadership in North Rhine-Westphalia from 2000 until 2006, under chairwoman Sylvia Löhrmann.

-Member of the German Parliament, 2005–present
+Member of the German Parliament, 2005–2025

 Gehring was elected to the Bundestag in the 2005 federal election.
-Since joining the parliament, he has been serving on the Committee on Education, Research and Technology Assessment.
-He has been his parliamentary group’s spokesperson for youth (2005–2011), education (2011–2013), and universities (2005–2017).
+In parliament, he served on the Committee on Education, Research and Technology Assessment.
+He was his parliamentary group’s spokesperson for youth (2005–2011), education (2011–2013), and universities (2005–2017).
 From 2018 until 2021, he also served on the Committee on Human Rights and Humanitarian Aid.

-In addition to his committee assignments, Gehring has served as deputy chairman of the German-Greek Parliamentary Friendship Group (2013–2017); the Parliamentary Friendship Group for Relations with Arabic-Speaking States in the Middle East (since 2018), which is in charge of maintaining inter-parliamentary relations with Bahrain, Irak, Yemen, Jordan, Qatar, Kuwait, Lebanon, Oman, Saudi Arabia, Syria, United Arab Emirates and the Palestinian territories; and the Parliamentary Friendship Group for Relations with the Central African States (since 2018).
+In addition to his committee assignments, Gehring served as deputy chairman of the German-Greek Parliamentary Friendship Group (2013–2017); the Parliamentary Friendship Group for Relations with Arabic-Speaking States in the Middle East (since 2018), which is in charge of maintaining inter-parliamentary relations with Bahrain, Irak, Yemen, Jordan, Qatar, Kuwait, Lebanon, Oman, Saudi Arabia, Syria, United Arab Emirates and the Palestinian territories; and the Parliamentary Friendship Group for Relations with the Central African States (since 2018).

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democrats (FDP) following the 2021 German elections, Gehring was part of his party's delegation in the working group on innovation and research, co-chaired by Thomas Losse-Müller, Katharina Fegebank and Lydia Hüskens.

-Since December 2021, Gehring has been chairing the Committee on Education and Research.
+From December 2021, Gehring chaired the Committee on Education and Research.

 In the negotiations to form a coalition government of the Christian Democratic Union (CDU) and the Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Gehring was part of his party’s delegation in the working group on research, digitization and innovation, co-chaired by Anja Karliczek and Raoul Roßbach.

+In June 2024, Gehring announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.